 Contrary to what most people think about baldness, losing hair can be a traumatic experience for any man, especially if it happens at a relatively young age.
 I was no exception and found it difficult to accept my receding hairline at the age of 35.
 I thought I was losing my charm among women, which was a rude jolt considering I am still a bachelor.
 Every time I looked in the mirror or took a selfie, my bald head reminded me that I was getting old.
 So I finally decided to give a try to a hair transplant.
+This is after a Placerville Dentist give me a whole new set of teeth.

 After initial consultations where I was told about the procedure in detail, the doctor told me actual positions on my head where he would graft hair.
 He also spoke about the sedative that I would be given during the process.
 I remember swallowing a few tablets that he said were aimed at reducing my nervousness and anxiety.
 There was a painkiller among these tablets, which was a hint that the process would be a little bit painful.